dhh1128/distributed-state-machine/README.md

 is to define a new, higher-level system, and to define a state machine for it as well.
-One reason I think this is the right way to solve the problem is that state machines are composible in this way in "real life".
+One reason I think this is the right way to solve the problem is that state machines are composible in this way in "real life."
 The state machine for a vending machine's delivery apparatus and the state machine for a vending machine's receive-money-and-make-change subsystem interact in a larger state machine for the vending machine as a whole; it's the larger state machine that puts the payment subsytem